Arjunkollipara/Build_Your_Device_BYD/README.md

 ## **Why is it Unique?**

-Unlike traditional project listing platforms, ProjectHub focuses on **institution-level collaboration** with features like smart team suggestions, resource sharing, and real-time portfolio updates.
+Unlike traditional project listing platforms, CampusCollab focuses on **institution-level collaboration** with features like smart team suggestions, resource sharing, and real-time portfolio updates.
 It’s not just a repository; it’s a **growth and networking ecosystem** for students and innovators.

 ---